This edited article was first published in 2015 on the RED Alert blog.

 Writing, therefore, is a kind of journey in itself, a means to express our synthesised, or yet to be synthesised, ideas and thoughts about an area.
-I’ll be the first to admit that this post is written from the vantage point of a person who has not written nearly enough because - let’s face it - it's not easy to write.
+I’ll be the first to admit that have not written nearly enough because – let’s face it – it's not easy to write.

 Some words of encouragement though: it gets easier the more you do it.
 This is where ‘Shut up and Write!’ (#SUAW) has been a life-saver for me.
 These communal writing sessions are run at most Australian university campuses, so you may have already heard about them.

 In case you haven’t: ‘Shut up and Write!’ sessions are an organised, communal writing activity that is based around the pomodoro technique.

 This technique, formalised by Francesco Cirillo, is based on 25-minute bursts of writing (pomodori), with short breaks of about 5 minutes in between.
 The intention is that you switch off all distractions (like email, mobiles, and social media) and single-mindedly write for each pomodoro.

 The writing you produce will not be perfect, but the more you write, the more you realise that first drafts are rarely good writing.
 It took me a while to really appreciate what Robert Graves once said, that ‘there is no such thing as good writing.
 Only good rewriting’.

 To get the most out of them, I’ve found that it’s best to do some preparation for #SUAW as it’s not always easy to produce four to five 25-minute bursts of writing without having topics ready, or doing some structured reading in advance.